4 ways to handle back-to-school shopping -- without credit

 You're paying for your kids' smartphones, designer jeans and hockey memberships -- before you know it, you're spending thousands to fund their lifestyles.
 Here are four tips for negotiating finances with your kids.

 "If you aren't careful, then all of the spending on school supplies or fees and new gym clothes and anything else your kids need is going to add up and you might not know how to pay for it without credit," says Laurie Campbell, executive director of Credit Canada.
-She's also the mother of an 18-year-old and a 20-year-old.
+She's also the mother of two university-aged children.

 Campbell and Kalinowski suggest these four tips for back-to-school shopping -- without overspending or relying on credit:

 budget, make a list and stick to the plan.

 Ideally, you included school shopping in your yearly budget and have set aside funds for the new shoes and the fancy notebooks your kids want.
 Planning is crucial so that you won't turn to credit to fund all the new purchases.